The Bankrate promise

 Student driver insurance

 Temporary auto insurance in Arizona might also be a good solution for student drivers.
-Because adding a teen driver to your car insurance policy causes your rate to increase, choosing a six-month policy allows you to update your coverage more frequently.
+Because adding a teen driver to your car insurance policy is typically expensive, choosing a six-month policy allows you to update your coverage more frequently.
 For instance, if your student goes away to college for at least six months, you can remove them from the policy during that time and re-add them when they come home.
-Even if they are not away long enough to remove them from your car insurance policy, a six-month renewal may allow you to take advantage of a good-grades discount for your student sooner.
+More frequent renewals may also allow you to take advantage of applicable discounts, like good grade discounts, sooner.

 - $100,000 bodily injury liability per person